arrowtype/vertical-metrics/README.md

 useTypoMetrics = False

 # Sets default line heights and clipping heights in MS Word, etc
-winAscent      = hheaAscender # or set to yMax if greater than hheaAscender and avoiding any clipping is more important than cross-OS browser height similarity winDescent     = hheaDescender # positive value # or absolute value yMin if this is greater than hheaDescender and avoiding any clipping is more important than cross-OS browser height similarity
+winAscent      = hheaAscender # or set to yMax if it is greater than hheaAscender and avoiding clipping is more important than cross-platform similarity winDescent     = absolute value of hheaDescender # positive value # or absolute value of yMin if this is greater than hheaDescender and avoiding clipping is more important than cross-platform similarity
 ```

 If the above terms are unfamiliar to you, or if you want to understand why the above recommendations are made, read on!